 If your instructor has allowed it, you can add group members to your submission.

-You can add members either by clicking on Group Members in the action bar or by clicking Add Group Member in the outline area of the submission.
+You can add members either by clicking on Group Members in the action bar or by clicking View or Edit Group in the outline area of the submission.

 You can edit your group via the same dialog.